Travelling to Lorne

 Travel to Lorne by Coach

-Travel back with me to the late 1800’s and you will see what a struggle getting to town really was.
+Travel back to the late 1800’s and you will see what a struggle getting to town really was.
 Hours of jolting and swaying had to be endured over a dusty track from the railway station at Winchelsea, endured in the tight packed company of a dozen or so others jammed inside or on top of a coach drawn by horses.
 The ‘road’ followed part of the track the enterprising Mountjoys blazed when they first brought cattle to graze on their run by our bay in the 1860’s.
 Some of the inclines were too steep for the horses and everyone save the driver had to get off and walk, or in extreme cases, push.
 Six hours or more after boarding, the weary travellers could alight in Lorne, some clambering from the roof via a ladder.

 c1898, Coach at Erskine House (Photo LHS 840)